Chimney Repair in Newton

-A fireplace is a luxurious addition to any Somerville home.
+A fireplace is a luxurious addition to any Newton home.
 Not only will it keep you warm come wintertime, but it significantly adds to the value of your property.

 A fireplace without a working chimney, however, is a disaster waiting to happen.
 If your chimney is in need of repairs, you can trust the certified professionals at Minutolo Construction Corp to get things back in shape.
 With years of experience, no chimney is too damaged for our skilled team.